 President Barack Obama telephoned Russian President Vladimir Putin Friday to talk about Ukraine.
-The official says both agree on the need to quickly implement the deal and encourage all sides to avoid violence.
+The official says both leaders agree on the need to quickly implement the deal and encourage all sides to avoid violence.

 The official says Mr. Putin affirmed that Russia wants to be part of the implementation process.
 He also talked about the need to stabilize the Ukrainian economy.

-Ukrainian President Viktor Yanukovych and opposition leaders signed a deal Friday that returns the country back to the 2004 constitution, limiting presidential powers.
+President Yanukovych and opposition leaders signed a deal Friday that returns the country back to the 2004 constitution, limiting presidential powers.
 The deal also includes setting up a coalition government and early elections.

 Foreign ministers from France, Germany, and Poland helped broker the deal.